California Health Benefits Exchange

 - Chronic disease management

-- “Gold” plan (higher premium/lowest co-pay)
+- “Gold” plan (higher premium / lowest co-pay)

-- “Silver” plan (lower premium/higher co-pay)
+- “Silver” plan (lower premium / higher co-pay)

-- “Catastrophic” plan (high deductible plan for under age 30 only)
+- “Catastrophic” plan (high deductible plan)

 Federal funding will support development and implementation activities that California will undertake through 2014.
 Go to California’s Health Benefits Exchange website for reports on ongoing progress.

-[i] Piper, K. (2010).
+[iv] Piper, K. (2010).
 State health exchanges and qualified health plans briefing for medicaid health plans of america .
 Proceedings of the San Diego Webinar, unknown URL slide 12.